breatheco-de/content/src/content/lesson/[draft]token-based-autentication.md

 ## What is authentication?

-In plan english authentication means being able to identify who is making requests to your application; You normally implement authentication because you want:
+In plan english authentication means being able to identify who is making requests to your application; You normally implement an authentication layer in your application because you want:

 - Users to be able to log in and log out.
 - Privacy protection: Restrict access to information based on the user role.
 For example: Only I should be able to update my email and password.